clferrari/Effective3D-based-frontalization/README.md

 Please note that, among the 68 landmarks, two redundant landmarks were removed in our implementation.
 Those are the #65 and #61 (1-based indexing).

+### Frontalized LFW Dataset

+We used the method to frontalize the face images of the Labeled Faces in the Wild (LFW) dataset.
+It can be dowloaded from the Media Integration and Communication Center (MICC) website [[here](https://www.micc.unifi.it/resources/datasets/frontalized-faces-in-the-wild/)]

 ### Citation

 If you find the code useful, please cite the following papers: